ricochet/wasmcon-na-2024/README.md

 {"valid":false,"message":"password is in the list of 500 worst passwords"}
 ```

-For the curious, this is the equivalent command to build a go component looks like:
+For the curious, this is the equivalent command to build a go component:

 ```bash
 go generate